-Research and development revenue related to services performed under the collaborative arrangements with our corporate collaborators is recognized as the related research and development services are performed.
+Research and development revenue related to services performed under the collaborative arrangements with our corporate collaborators is recognized as the related research and development services are performed and the collectibility of the amounts owed is reasonably assured.
 These research payments received under each respective agreement are not refundable and are generally based on reimbursement of qualified expenses, as defined in the agreements.
 Research and development expenses under the collaborative research and development agreements generally approximate or exceed the revenue recognized under such agreements over the term of the respective agreements.
 Deferred revenue may result when we do not expend the required level of effort during a specific period in comparison to funds received under the respective agreement.
+Of note, in regards to our collaboration with Nycomed, in contrast to our other collaborations, because we and Nycomed jointly control and fund the development of POSIDUR, we will not recognize revenue from the reimbursement of qualified research expenses from Nycomed but instead those reimbursements receivable from Nycomed will be recorded as a reduction in research and development expense.

-Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process.
+Milestone payments under collaborative arrangements are recognized as revenue upon achievement of the "at risk" milestone events, which represent the culmination of the earnings process related to that milestone.
 Milestone payments are triggered either by the results of our research and development efforts or by events external to us, such as regulatory approval to market a product or the achievement of specified sales levels by a third-party collaborator.
 As such, the milestones are substantially at risk at the inception of the collaboration agreement, and the amounts of the payments assigned thereto are commensurate with the milestone achieved.
 In addition, upon the achievement of a milestone event, we have no future performance obligations related to that milestone payment.

-Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized only to the extent of reimbursable costs incurred plus estimated fees thereon.
+Revenue on cost-plus-fee contracts, such as under contracts to perform research and development for others, is recognized as the related services are rendered as determined by the extent of reimbursable costs incurred plus estimated fees thereon.
 In all cases, revenue is recognized only after a signed agreement is in place.